First Post-Minkowskian approach to turbulent gravity

 So far, we have presented statistical steady-state considerations based on dimensional analysis, an approach which proves exceedingly insightful in the theory of (gravity-free) turbulence.
 In this section, we endeavor to sketch a quantitative analysis of the EEs under the stochastic drive of a turbulence matter-energy tensor.
 To this purpose, we work in a Post-Minkowskian (PM) context which implies a weak gravitational field (first order in the gravitational constant $G$, treated as a place-holder in the perturbative expansion) but is not restricted to small velocities, limiting our considerations to the first-order (1PM, or $O(G^1)$) approximation level.

 Before plunging into the 1PM formalism, we wish to mention that the effects of stochastic fluctuations of the energy-matter tensors on the gravitational metric have been considered before in the context of stochastic gravity \cite{Moffat:1996fu}.
-In this approach, metric fluctuations are treated by means of a generalized Langevin formalism \cite{Morozov}, whereas in this work we adopt a strategy inspired by a merger between 1PM and turbulence modeling techniques \cite{TM}.
+In the approach of Ref. \cite{Moffat:1996fu} metric fluctuations are treated by means of a generalized Langevin formalism \cite{Morozov}, whereas in the present work we adopt a strategy inspired by a merger between 1PM and turbulence modeling techniques \cite{TM}.